-(5) Financial liabilities measured at amortized cost
+(4) Financial liabilities measured at amortized cost

-The fair values of long-term loans, bonds and finance lease obligations were determined by discounting future cash flows using rates taking into account the estimated timing of payments and credit risk.
+The fair values of long-term loans, bonds, and finance lease obligations were determined by discounting future cash flows using rates taking into account the estimated timing of payments and credit risk.

-Trade and other payables and interest-bearing short-term debt have short settlement periods and estimated fair values that are virtually the same as the carrying amount.
+Trade and other payables and interest-bearing short-term debt have short settlement periods and estimated fair values approximate the carrying amount.

-Notes to per share information
+Notes to per Share Information

-- (1) Equity per share attributable to owners of the Company ¥1,316.40 - (2) Basic earnings per share ¥221.93
+(1) Equity per share attributable to owners of the Company ¥1,386.49

+(2) Basic earnings per share ¥258.46